q2a-projects/Q2A-Terms-of-Service/README.md

 ### About Q2A

 **[Question2Answer](http://qa-themes.com/question2answer)** is a free and open source PHP script for creating online Question and Answer communities.
+For more information visit Question2Answer's official site at [question2answer.org](http://www.question2answer.org/)